atinux/atidraw/README.md

 npx nuxthub deploy
 ```

 This command will deploy your Atidraw instance to your Cloudflare account and provision a Cloudflare R2 bucket.
-You will also get a free `<you-app>.nuxt.dev` subdomain.
+You will also get a free `<you-app>.nuxt.dev` domain.

 Once deployed, you can manage your users' masterpieces in the [NuxtHub Admin](https://admin.hub.nuxt.com).